Terry McMillan: Early life and education

 The oldest of five children, McMillan was born in Port Huron, Michigan.
 Her father died when she was a teenager, and McMillan was raised by her single mother, who worked for Ford Motor Co. and who stressed the importance of education.
 McMillan was introduced to literature while working at the local Port Huron library at age 16–previously, she had only had access to assigned school readings and the Bible.
 After high school, she moved to Los Angeles where she stayed with a cousin who lived across the street from Los Angeles City College.
 Upon learning that she could attend for free, McMillan enrolled and began taking writing classes there while working as a secretary for Prudential Insurance Company.
 She is the first in her family to attend college.
 McMillan began writing in earnest at the college after a friend asked if he could publish a poem of hers for his new Black literary magazine.

-After transferring to the University of California at Berkeley with a scholarship, McMillan considered majoring in sociology because she "care[d] about the human race"; however, an advisor, who had read her articles in The Daily Californian, the school newspaper, encouraged her to consider a major related to writing.
+After transferring to the University of California at Berkeley as a first-generation college student with a scholarship, McMillan considered majoring in sociology because she "care[d] about the human race"; however, an advisor, who had read her articles in The Daily Californian, the school newspaper, encouraged her to consider a major related to writing.
 Initially skeptical that she could make money as a writer, McMillan did go on to receive a B.A. degree in journalism in 1977.
 She later realized that journalism was not the best pathway either as one has to "tell the truth," and she wanted to tell stories.
 McMillan attended the Master of Fine Arts program in film at Columbia University.
 McMillan stated that she dropped out due to racism she experienced there.